 Horizon-to-horizon skylight made dynamic range a non-factor in the above Alabama Hills pre-sunrise scene, while my camera’s instant-stretching ability revealed beauty present in a landscape that was nearly invisible to my eyes.

-White with snow and towering 10,000 vertical feet above the Alabama Hills, Mt.
-Whitney loomed in dramatic contrast to the dark sky and foreground.
+I arrived at this scene about 45 minutes before sunrise, but knew from experience I wasn’t too early to get to work.
+White with snow and towering 10,000 vertical feet above my location in the Alabama Hills, Mt.
+Whitney jutted in dramatic contrast to the dark sky.
 As my eyes adjusted to the limited light, the jumbled rocks of the Alabama Hills became vague, colorless shapes.
-Anyone relying on their eyes on this January morning would likely conclude that there’s not enough light for photography.
+Anyone relying on their eyes on this January morning would likely conclude that there’s not yet enough light for photography.
 But I knew better.

-Juxtaposing a nearby fortress of boulders against Whitney’s serrated outline, I framed my image.
-While the mountains were the dominant feature to my eyes, I knew my long exposure would make the nearby rocks equally prominent—their sharpness was essential.
-Limited light made autofocus on the rocks out of the question, so I stopped down to f16 to increase my margin for error and focused manually.
+I started by juxtaposing a nearby fortress of boulders against Whitney’s serrated outline.
+While the mountains were the dominant feature to my eyes, I knew a long exposure would make the nearby rocks equally prominent, making their sharpness essential.
+Limited light made autofocus out of the question, so I stopped down to f16 to increase my margin for error and focused manually.

-As planned, a thirty-second exposure at ISO 400 uncovered volumes of invisible detail and color my eyes missed.
-(The scene took two or three exposures to get right as I really felt like I was composing blind.)
-Though I was photographing in a fairly stiff (and frigid!) breeze at 4,500 feet, it was nothing like the hurricane wind that smeared the clouds above Whitney to an ethereal glaze during the 30 second exposure.
-Another revelation of the long exposure was the sky’s exquisite, natural (not processing-enhanced) blue.
+As expected, a thirty-second exposure at ISO 400 uncovered volumes of invisible detail and color my eyes missed.
+(It took two or three exposures to get the focus, exposure, and composition right, as I felt like I was working blind, and my meter was of little value in the darkness.)
+Though I was photographing in a fairly stiff (and frigid!) breeze at 4,500 feet, it was nothing like the hurricane wind that smeared the clouds above Whitney into an ethereal glaze.
+Another revelation of the long exposure was the sky’s exquisite, natural (not processing-enhanced) blue-hour hue.

 Click and image for a closer look, and to enjoy the slide show